jamespfennell/hoard/docs/design-doc.md

  There is then a delicate arrangement of operations to ensure this new secondary object can be incorporated into the primary object, without accidentally losing data.
- This turns out to be tricky because without transactions, overwriting the primary object is inherently dangerous.
+ This turns out to be tricky because without transtasks, overwriting the primary object is inherently dangerous.
  Deleting secondary objects is safe because their hash is in the key: we know exactly what data we are deleting.